dranidis/dranidis.github.io/content/projects/studentuml.md

 ## Download StudentUML

-StudentUML can be donwloaded from [here](https://bitbucket.org/studentuml/studentuml-public/downloads/).
+StudentUML can be downloaded from [here](https://bitbucket.org/studentuml/studentuml-public/downloads/).